Through January 3, 2021

 The Hadlock Gallery opens Saturday, March 14, with a show that highlights Andrew’s paintings of architecture, weather, and landscape completed in tempera, and watercolor during his 70+ years in Maine.
 Also included in the exhibition is an early drawing pad, from 1938, done in ink and pencil.
 It features figures and scenes he made from the Port Clyde area.

 This exhibition is part of the Farnsworth’s Maine 200 bicentennial celebration First to Hail the Rising Sun.
-Funding for First to Hail the Rising Sun: Maine Through the Eyes of its Artists is provided by Camden National Bank, the Premier Sponsor of our bicentennial programs; and by donors to our exhibition development and education fund.
+Funding for First to Hail the Rising Sun: Maine Through the Eyes of its Artists is provided by Camden National Bank, the Premier Sponsor of our bicentennial exhibitions; and by donors to our exhibition development and education fund.